-System calling restrictions, discussed under "Defining System Call Restrictions" on page 5-15, specify global restrictions for all extensions, and you cannot override the system settings when you configure extensions.
-Further, restrictions can be placed on out call routing calls, as discussed in Chapter 10, Out Call Routing Configuration.
+System calling restrictions, discussed under "Defining System Call Restrictions" on page 5-16, specify global restrictions for all extensions, and you cannot override the system settings when you configure extensions.
+Further, restrictions can be placed on out call routing calls, as discussed in Chapter 8, Out Call Routing Configuration.

-To work with extension call restrictions, select the extension number you want to work with from the Agent/Supervisor/Extension list, then click the Restriction tab.
+To work with extension call restrictions, select the extension number you want to work with from the list in the Extension Configuration General window, then click the Restriction tab to open the Restriction window.

-Figure 9.
-Restriction tab, Extension Configuration
+Figure 15.
+Restriction window, Extension Configuration

 Note: You can use Apply to to apply call restriction settings to one, some, or all extensions.
-See "Apply To Button" on page 14-2 for more information on using Apply to.